Building trust in autonomous vehicles

 Can we use machine learning to predict a person’s trust, concerns with vehicles, and adoption attitudes based on their traits and experiences?

-In this study, we used survey to develop a comprehensive profile for a person, then used machine learning and explainability techniques (SHAP value regression) to derive insights on most important factors predicting a person’s trust profile.
+In this study, we surveyed 1500+ people and built comprehensive profiles based on 130 distinct features.
+Then, we used machine learning and AI explainability (SHAP value regression) to understand the most important factors predicting a person’s trust in AVs.

 Example factors used as input into the ML model.

-Study 2: Learning to Race From an AI Driving Coach - A Study of Information Content and Modality
+Study 3: Learning to Race From an AI Driving Coach - A Study of Information Content and Modality (Scientific Reports, 2024)

-Can we build an AI driving coach to teach novices to drive a race car?
+Can we build an AI driving coach that can teach novices to drive a race car?

 Full-motion driving simulator at Toyota Research Institute in Los Altos, CA.

 Results show AI coaching can effectively teach performance driving skills to novices.
-Efficient, modality-appropriate explanations should be opted for when designing effective HMI communications that can instruct without overwhelming.
-Differences in how successfully participants learned are attributed to how information directs attention, mitigates uncertainty, and influences overload experienced by participants.
+Efficient, modality-appropriate explanations should be opted for when designing effective communications that can instruct without overwhelming.
+Differences in participant learning are attributed to how information directs attention, mitigates uncertainty, and influences overload experienced by participants.

 Publications that have come out of this research agenda: